 Are you eager to have your young kids do more for themselves?
-Here’s how to encourage self-sufficiency in kids.
+Here are nine ways to encourage and raise self-sufficient kids.

 One lace slips out of his hand as he S-L-O-W-L-Y tries to loop the other around.
 So he starts over again.
 And again.
 And again.